Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 Today the town is part of the UNESCO World Heritage Site, the Stari Grad Plain, which is an agricultural landscape recognised by UNESCO for its cultural importance.

-The ancient agricultural plain was set up by those first Greek colonists in the 4th century BC, and today it is still used in largely the same way as back then.
+Those first Greek colonists set up the ancient agricultural plain in the 4th century BC, and today it is still used in largely the same way as back then.

 Town Architecture

-The old town is centred around the agricultural plain while there was a newer section of town built by the Venetians in the 13th century.
+The old town is centred around the agricultural plain, while there was a newer section of the town built by the Venetians in the 13th century.

 The Venetians offered protection to the people of Stari Grad as long as the town on the southern side of the island (now Hvar Town) was expanded so that the Venetian fleet could use it.

-Stari Grad was attacked by the Turks in the 16th century and many buildings were destroyed, but rebuilding quickly began.
+The Turks attacked Stari Grad in the 16th century, and many buildings were destroyed, but rebuilding quickly began.

 There are numerous churches to visit, and on the edges of town is a castle built as a fortified summer residence for Petar Haktorovic, a Croatian poet.